sylhare/Type-on-Strap/README.md

 ### Tags

 Tags should be placed between `[]` in your post metadata.
-Seperate each tag with a comma.
+Separate each tag with a comma.
 Tags are recommended for posts and portfolio items.

 For example: